 Royal Bank of Canada has become the first of the major banks to lower its posted interest rate for five-year fixed-term mortgages, a move that has been widely anticipated amid tumbling bond yields.

-The bank lowered its featured five-year mortgage rate on Wednesday to 3.74 per cent from 3.89 per cent.
-Other big banks did not immediately match the rate, but mortgage expert Robert McLister, founder of mortgage-rate comparison website Ratespy.com, said others will move soon.
+The bank lowered its featured five-year mortgage rate on Wednesday to 3.74 percent from 3.89 percent.
+Other big banks did not immediately match the rate, but mortgage expert Robert McLister, the founder of the mortgage rate comparison website Ratespy.com, said others will move soon.

 He said alternative lenders who compete with the big banks have already been lowering their rates for weeks, giving them a slight advantage in the market.
-Mr. McLister anticipates the major banks will settle their featured five-year fixed rates at about 3.64 per cent in coming days.
+Mr. McLister anticipates the major banks will settle their featured five-year fixed rates at about 3.64 percent in the coming days.

 He said some big banks have already lowered their internal “discretionary” rates on five-year fixed terms for preferred clients, but RBC is the first big bank to lower its publicly posted rate since August last year.

 The move comes as the yield on five-year Government of Canada bonds has fallen sharply since November.
 Banks base their fixed mortgage rates on government bond yields.

 Five-year bond yields have fallen from a recent high of 2.46 percent on Nov.
 8 to 1.93 percent as of Wednesday, a decline of more than half a percentage point.

 While fixed mortgage rates are getting cheaper, variable-rate mortgages have been getting more expensive, narrowing the gap between them.

 Variable mortgage rates fluctuate with movements in the Bank of Canada’s overnight lending rate, which is linked to banks’ prime lending rates.
 But a typical variable mortgage rate is also affected by the number of discount banks offer to their prime rate for new clients when they are negotiating new variable-rate mortgages.